Changing or ending employment on an Accredited Employer Work Visa?14 Apr 2025

 • the offer of employment and employment agreement

-• if you need to work out a notice period, a cover letter that sets out how long your notice period is
+• if you need to work out a notice period, a cover letter should be included confirming the notice period

-• your existing AEWV job check approval number
+• the existing AEWV job check approval number

-• evidence that you are suitably qualified for the offered role
+• evidence tthat you are suitably qualified for the offered role (as per the job check approval)

-The INZ fee for a VOC application is $210, and applications can be approved within 1-3 weeks.
-If the VOC application is successful the work visa will be re-issued with the new employment conditions, however the visa expiry date will remain the same.
-Only once the VOC has been approved can the new employment commence.
+The INZ fee for a VOC application is $325, and applications can be approved within 1-3 weeks.
+If the VOC application is successful the work visa will be re-issued with the new employment conditions, however the visa expiry date will remain the same as with the existing visa.
+Only once the VOC has been approved can you commence in your new employment.

 If you are unable to find a new job within a month our advice would be to apply for a visitor visa to maintain your lawful status while you are considering your future options.